diku-dk/Open-Full-Jaw/README.md

 ## Acknowledgements
 - We thank 3Shape A/S for providing this study's CBCT scans
-- We especially thank the 3Shape A/S Dental CAD AI team for their support in the CBCT segmentation and teeth principal axes computations.
+- We especially thank 3Shape A/S Dental CAD AI team for their support in the CBCT segmentation and teeth principal axes computations.
 - We also thank NYU IT High-Performance Computing for resources, services, and staff expertise.